 Sinus tarsi syndrome

 First, begin treatment by wearing a heel lift and avoiding walking in bare feet.
 The lower the heel, the tighter the peroneal tendons will become and subsequently the greater the load carried by the peroneal tendons.
-Also avoid low heeled shoes such a loafers, slippers, etc. Calf stretching or the use of a night splint can also be of value.
+Also avoid low-heeled shoes such loafers, slippers, etc. Calf stretching or the use of a night splint can also be of value.

 Second, use of a lateral sole wedge or lateral heel wedge may be helpful.
 A lateral sole wedge is a wedge placed under the lateral, or outside aspect of the foot.
 A lateral sole wedge inhibits the foot from rolling out (supination.)
 Limiting the outward roll of the foot decreases the load applied to the peroneal tendons.
 There are a number of varieties of lateral sole wedges.
 Lateral sole wedges can be placed directly in the shoe or applied to prescription orthotics.
 Lateral sole wedges can also be placed on the outside of the shoe by a shoe repair shop or O&P facility.